On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Bribery Under Polynomial-Time Rules

-($\Leftarrow$) Assume that the above constructed instance of {\pvdc{{\sav}}} is a {\yesins}.
-Observe first that there is a solution where none of the votes corresponding to~$U$ is changed.
-The reason is as follows.
-If we have a solution where some vote corresponding to a vertex $u\in U$ is changed, then we can obtain another solution by not changing this vote but changing a vote corresponding to an edge which is incident to the vertex~$u$ and has not been changed in the solution (such a vote must exist as we assumed that $d>\ell=\frac{\kappa \cdot (\kappa-1)}{2}$).
-In addition, if a vote $v(\edge{u}{u'})$ corresponding to an edge $\edge{u}{u'}$ is determined to be changed, removing the~$r-1$ dummy candidates and the distinguished candidate~$p$ is an optimal strategy.
-Changing a vote in this way decreases the {\sav} score of~$p$ as much as possible and increases the score of non-dummy candidates as much as possible.
-Moreover, observe that it is always better to change exactly~$\ell$ votes than changing less than~$\ell$ votes.
-Due to these observations, there is a solution where exactly $\ell=\frac{\kappa\cdot (\kappa-1)}{2}$ votes corresponding to~$\ell$ edges in~$A$ are changed by removing the dummy candidates and~$p$.
-This implies that after the votes are changed in the solution, the {\sav} score of~$p$ is ${\sf{sc}}(p)$ as defined above.
-Let~$K$ be the set of vertices in the edges corresponding to the votes changed in the solution.
+($\Leftarrow$) Assume that~$g(I)$ is a {\yesins}.
+That is, there exists $V'\subseteq V$ of at most~$\ell$ votes that can be changed into votes at a Hamming distance of at most~$r$ from their original votes, ensuring that none of the candidates in~$\discset$ is contained in any wining $k$-committee of the resulting election.
+Observe that if a vote created for a vertex $u\in U$ is included in~$V'$, we can replace this vote in~$V'$ with a vote corresponding to an edge incident to~$u$ that is not currently in~$V'$.
+Such a vote must exist, given that $d\geq \frac{\kappa \cdot (\kappa-1)}{2}$ and $\ell=\frac{\kappa \cdot (\kappa-1)}{2}$.\footnote{Changing a vote (subject to the distance bound) created for a vertex $u\in U$ increases the score gap between~$c(u)$ and $p$ by at most $1/2-1/(r+2)$.
+However, changing a vote $v(\edge{u}{u'})$ by removing the dummy candidates and $p$ not only increases the score gap between~$c(u)$ and~$p$ but also amplifies the score gap between~$c(u')$ and~$p$ by at least the same amount.} In addition, if a vote $v(\edge{u}{u'})$ corresponding to an edge~$\edge{u}{u'}$ is contained in~$V'$, removing the~$r-1$ dummy candidates and the distinguished candidate~$p$ is an optimal strategy.
+Altering a vote in this manner minimizes the {\sav} score of candidate~$p$ to the greatest extent possible, while simultaneously maximizing the scores of nondummy candidates.
+Moreover, it is always better to fully use the budget, i.e., changing exactly~$\ell$ votes than changing less than~$\ell$ votes.
+In light of these observations, we may assume that $\abs{V'}=\ell=\frac{\kappa\cdot (\kappa-1)}{2}$, and all votes in $V'$ are from~$V(A)$.
+Defining~$E'$ as the election obtained from $E$ by changing all votes from $V'$ by removing the dummy candidates and~$p$, we know then that~$p$ is not contained in any winning $k$-committee of~$E'$.
+The {\sav} score of~$p$ in~$E'$ is $\frac{m-(\kappa\cdot (\kappa-1)/{2})}{r+2}$, as analyzed in the above proof for the $\Rightarrow$ direction.
+Let~$K$ be the set of vertices in the edges corresponding to the votes in~$V'$.
 Clearly, we have $\abs{K}\geq \kappa$.
-As changing one vote $v(\edge{u}{u'})$ where $\edge{u}{u'}\in A$ in the solution in effect shifts the total scores of $C(\edge{u}{u'})\cup \{p\}$ received from this vote, which equals to $\frac{r}{r+2}$, to~$c(u)$ and~$c(u')$, the total increase of the {\sav} score of candidates corresponding to~$K$ is $\frac{r}{r+2}\cdot \ell=\frac{r}{r+2} \cdot \frac{\kappa \cdot (\kappa-1)}{2}$, leading to an average increase of {\sav} score of candidates corresponding to~$K$ being $\frac{\frac{r}{r+2} \cdot \frac{\kappa \cdot (\kappa-1)}{2}}{\abs{K}}$.
-As the absolute value of the {\sav} score difference between every two candidates is at least $\frac{1}{r+2}$, there must be at least~$k$ candidates corresponding to~$k$ vertices in~$K$ whose {\sav} scores increase by at least after the changes in the solution.
-This is possible only when $\abs{K}=\kappa$, which further implies that~$K$ is a clique in~$G$. \end{proof}
+Furthermore, equality holds if and only if $K$ forms a clique in~$G$.
+As changing one vote $v(\edge{u}{u'})$ where $\edge{u}{u'}\in A$ in a way as discussed above in effect shifts the total score $\frac{r}{r+2}$ of $C(\edge{u}{u'})\cup \{p\}$ received from this vote to the two candidates~$c(u)$ and~$c(u')$, the total increase in the {\sav} score of candidates corresponding to~$K$ is $\frac{r}{r+2}\cdot \ell=\frac{r}{r+2} \cdot \frac{\kappa \cdot (\kappa-1)}{2}$.
+As~$p$ is not in any winning $k$-committees of~$E'$, we know that there are at least~$k$ candidates corresponding to vertices in~$K$ each of whose {\sav} score increases by at least after the changes.
+(On the left side, the first term represents the {\sav} score of~$p$ in the final election~$E'$, the third term corresponds to the {\sav} score of every vertex-candidate in the original election $E$, and the second term provides a lower bound on the minimum possible positive increase in the {\sav} score due to the vote-change operations.)
+It is then evident that the total increase in the {\sav} scores of the $k$ candidates is exactly the total increase in the {\sav} score of candidates corresponding to~$K$.
+Consequently, $\abs{K}=\kappa$ holds, and moreover,~$K$ forms a clique in~$G$.